veres-one/docs.veres.one/docs/agreements/software.md

 #### 14. Revised Versions of this License.

-The Veres One Project may publish revised and/or new versions of the Veres One Ethical Open Source License from time to time.
+The Veres One Project may publish revised and/or new versions of the Veres One Open Software License from time to time.
 Such new versions will be similar in spirit to the present version, but may differ in detail to address new problems or concerns.

 Each version is given a distinguishing version number.
-If the Program specifies that a certain numbered version of the Veres One Ethical Open Source License "or any later version" applies to it, you have the option of following the terms and conditions either of that numbered version or of any later version published by the Veres One Project.
+If the Program specifies that a certain numbered version of the Veres One Open Software License "or any later version" applies to it, you have the option of following the terms and conditions either of that numbered version or of any later version published by the Veres One Project.
-If the Program does not specify a version number of the Veres One Ethical Open Source License, you may choose any version ever published by the Veres One Project.
+If the Program does not specify a version number of the Veres One Open Software License, you may choose any version ever published by the Veres One Project.

-If the Program specifies that a proxy can decide which future versions of the Veres One Ethical Open Source License can be used, that proxy's public statement of acceptance of a version permanently authorizes you to choose that version for the Program.
+If the Program specifies that a proxy can decide which future versions of the Veres One Open Software License can be used, that proxy's public statement of acceptance of a version permanently authorizes you to choose that version for the Program.